Limits

 where the symbol “-” above 0 indicates values on the left of 0.

 There are various types of non-existent limits, but the most commonly encountered ones are infinite limits.
-Infinite limits imply that the functional values become extremely large or small as x approaches a certain value.
+Infinite limits imply that the functional values become extremely large or small as x approaches a specific value.

 Our example above,